HAET2021/HAET2021.github.io/cfp.md

 - applications of low-energy deep learning training,
 - equilibrium-propagation-based techniques and/or their hardware implementations,
 - few-shot/few-labels and semi-supervised learning methods for training on chip.

+# Awards and prizes

+Thanks to our sponsors, in addition to best paper awards we will also award aprize for the most energy-efficient hardware architecture and a prize for the fastest training method on compute clusters.